STUDENT HANDBOOK TABLE OF CONTENTS

 All information pertaining to course schedules, registration dates, drop/add schedule adjustment, and registration guidelines are available online at http://www.law.uga.edu/class-schedules-registration.
 Students may access the UGA OASIS on-line registration system by computer.
 Students who have unpaid parking fines, library fines, health service fees, etc. will have a "flag" placed on their registration by the University.
 Registration cannot be accomplished while a flag exists on a student's record.
 Information regarding loan disbursements, tuition, and fee deadlines is available on the UGA Bursar’s website at http://www.bursar.uga.edu/

 Standard 304(d) of the ABA Standards for Approval of Law Schools requires regular and punctual class attendance as a means of fulfilling residency and class hour requirements.
 Regular and punctual class attendance is an integral part of the learning process.
 In compliance with the foregoing standard, it is Law School policy that students must attend classes regularly.
-A student should not incur during a semester a number of absences in excess of twice the number of times a particular course meets per week and in any event no more than six absences per semester.
+A student should not incur during a semester a number of absences in excess of twice the number of times a particular course is scheduled to meet per week.

 An instructor may, but is not required to, establish his or her own more demanding attendance policy at the beginning of a particular course.
 Any such policy shall be announced and enforced by the instructor.

-Georgia law students (full-time) may audit any law course, with the permission of the Associate Dean for Academic Affairs and the professor teaching the course.
+Full-time students at the Law School may audit any law course, with the permission of the Associate Dean for Academic Affairs and the professor teaching the course.
 No additional tuition charge will be assessed.
-Others within or without the University may audit a course only if the Associate Dean for Academic Affairs, in his or her discretion, determines there is sufficient reason for such audit commensurate with the general purposes of the law school and then only with agreement of the professor teaching the course.
+Others within or outside of the University may audit a course only if the Associate Dean for Academic Affairs, in his or her discretion, determines that there is sufficient reason for such audit commensurate with the general purposes of the Law School and then only with agreement of the professor teaching the course.
 Tuition will be charged for such an audit.

 Withdrawal from a Course/Withdrawal from School